 In short, our guide covers everything a beginner will need to make his/her blog live on the internet.

-So, as of now, your website is live on the internet, that great!
+So, as of now, your blog is live on the internet, that great!

 Now its time to get to one of the most challenging tasks of Blogging – Creating content for your blog.